yesenyeehaw/SimpleToDo/README.md

 ## Notes

 Ran into some trouble removing items from list, hope to get this issue resolved soon.
+Upd8: Got it up and running as it should at 10:00AM 06/23/2021
 ## License

     Copyright [yyyy] [name of copyright owner]